LSENS-BMI-EPFL/behavior_control/README.md

 # Behaviour Control

 MATLAB code to control data acquisition and behavioural sessions of sensory detection task(s) at Laboratory of Sensory Processing, EPFL. :mouse:	:desktop_computer:
 This code currently supports  (uncued, undelayed) simple sensory (auditory, whisker) detection tasks.
-This page briefly explains how to use the software and GUI for behavioural sessions.

 **Note**: parameters and features related to video filming are currently not supported and setup-dependent.
 Therefore no documentation related to video filming is provided yet.

 ### Requirements
  - Git
  - MATLAB, with the add-ons:
-    - Data Acquisition Toolbox
+    - Data Acquisition Toolbox.
-    - Data Acquisition Toolbox Support Package for National Instrument NI-DAQmx Devices
+    - Data Acquisition Toolbox Support Package for National Instrument NI-DAQmx Devices.
-    - Signal Processing Toolbox (`downsample`)
+    - Signal Processing Toolbox.
-    - Statistics and Machine Learning Toolbox (`randsample`)
- - An audio player (e.g. VLC) for white noise
+ - An audio player (e.g. VLC) for playing white noise.

 ### Installation
 - Clone the repository `git clone ...` or download in the computer from which you wish to run the behaviour.